There is no doubt, teachers are magical humans. Their job is one of the hardest, most important jobs in the whole world.

 One amazing teacher has the ability to change a student's life.
 They impact how a student feels about learning.
 When a child thinks their teacher likes or gets them, they try harder.

-Statistically there are one or two ADHD kids in each class.
+Statistically there are one or two kids with ADHD in each class.
 It is incredibly common, although that doesn't make it easy.
 Not all children with ADHD present the same and not every strategy will work for every kid.
 You need to find what works for each individual and there can be some trial and error.

 Most of all you need to show the child that you like them, not just tolerate them.
 Even though sometimes it is hard, you need to believe in them and show them that you know they are an amazing human.